hundredfire/lte-cam/README.md

 - Insert your SIM card (if applicable).
 - Connect your camera module.
-- Power the device: it should connect to LTE, initialize the camera, send a photo, then go to sleep.
-It will then wake up and send photos at the scheduled times to your Telegram group.
+- Power the device: it should connect to LTE, initialize the camera, send a photo to the Telegram group, read the battery voltage reading and send it as a message, then go to sleep.
+It will then wake up and do the same routine at the scheduled timesp.

 ## Troubleshooting
-- Enable DEBUG_MODE in the initial parameters if needed
+- Enable DEBUG_MODE in the initial parameters to bypass the schedule and do the routine every 2 minutes.
+Make sure to enable the serial monitor when flashing the board.
 - Ensure your SIM has active data and that your LTE antenna is properly connected.
+The camera ribbon cable can be a bit fiddly.
+Make sure it is properly seated.
 - Double-check your `secrets.h` credentials.
-- Make sure you’re using the correct microcontroller and firmware board configuration.
-- Follow your board manufacturer’s guides for flashing and hardware setup.
+- Make sure you’re using the correct microcontroller and firmware board configuration during flashing (notably pay attention to the RAM type, the programmer).
+Follow your board manufacturer’s guides for flashing and hardware setup.